Contact UsContact Us

-I have a house worth approx £210,000 and a mortgage with £108,000 to pay.
-I have found a house I'd like to buy for £278,000 but my property isn't on the market.
-Can I have two mortgages simultaneously?
-Would it be possible to remortgage to release equity and then use this as deposit (I have money for deposit but not enough to get below 75% I'd need to get interest only loans to minimise the cost during the overlap period.
+I have a house with about half my mortgage left to pay.
+I have found a house I'd like to buy that’s worth more than my current home, but my property isn't on the market.
+Can you have two mortgages at the same time?
+Would it be possible to remortgage to release equity on my current home and then use this as deposit (I have money for deposit but not enough to get below 75% on the new house).
+I'd need to get interest-only loans to minimise the cost during the overlap period.
 I intend to sell my first house.
-I currently earn £85k/yr and NatWest and Nationwide calculators are showing me lending of well over what I would need.

 Answered by: Nicholas Mendes